 Morgan Stanley is committed to ensuring you are kept informed about important matters that may affect your account(s).
-Additional information regarding how Morgan Stanley and your Financial Advisor are compensated for products or services we offer can be found at <https://morganstanley.com/disclosures/fiduciary>.
+Additional information regarding how Morgan Stanley and your Sales Representative is compensated for products or services we offer can be found at <http://morganstanley.com/disclosures/fiduciary>.
 It is important that you carefully review this information any time we provide you with a recommendation or solicitation.
 Should you have any questions or need any additional information, please contact us.